Group Axe Workshop

 I will email my shop address once the course fee has been paid

-Classes will begin 9 am and run until about 5-6 pm
+Classes begins at 9 am and usually runs until 5-6 pm

 There are many restaurants within walking distance of my shop located along Welland Ave.
 Bring plenty of water.